The Best Louisiana Homeowners Insurance Company

-Louisiana’s annual premiums for homeowners insurance are on the higher side — on average $1,847 per year for an HO-3 policy, compared to the nationwide average of $1,132.
-That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
+Louisiana is one of the most expensive states for homeowners insurance, with premiums averaging $1,847 per year — well above the national mean of $1,132.
+That said, your own premium can vary a lot depending on your home’s size, your address, and your assets.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

 Louisiana has seen more than its fair share of natural disasters.
 The state is still recovering from 2005’s Hurricane Katrina, and last year Louisiana took additional damage from Hurricane Harvey.
 Bordered by both the Gulf of Mexico and the Mississippi River, Louisiana is also prone to heavy flooding.
 All of this can add up to some hefty insurance claims: In 2016, for example, the state ranked third in the country for insured catastrophe losses.

 Louisiana also ranks third for homeowners insurance premium rates — the National Association of Insurance Commissioners reports that homeowners will pay, on average, up to $700 more in annual costs than most Americans.

 This means that finding the best homeowners insurance in Louisiana comes down to carefully comparing both the rates you pay and the coverage you get for your money.
 You don’t want to fork over big premiums every month only to find that you don’t have enough coverage when disaster strikes.
 On top of that, it’s important to find an insurer that’s easy to work with and financially stable enough to make good on claims.